msamogh/GameTheory/README.md

-# GameTheory
+# GameTheory - Python implementations of algorithms for game theory
-## Python implementations of algorithms for game theory
+## Overview

 This implementation uses the Gambit NFG format for representation.